DraagDunk/pokerole_irl/README.md

 ### Pokédex

+* List all pokémon.

+* Show information about each pokémon species.

+* Change between dexes (kanto, johto etc.).

+* Searching and sorting.

 * Admins should have GUI access to changing pokédex entries.

 * Custom pokédexes for _your_ setting.

+### Trainercard

+* User authentication.

+* Each user can have any number of trainers.

+* Each trainer has a profile (trainer card) with all their information.

+* Browse other public trainer cards.

+* Show trainer's party of pokémon.

+### Party/PC

+* List all specific pokémon associated with a trainer.

+* Show information about each pokémon.

+* Allow owner to change info of pokémon.

 ### Combat